-Each student will be given a computer account on the CS file server where she should store her personal work at the end of each class day.
-Details on accessing the CS file sever via WinSCP are provided on the course web page.
-Students are also encouraged to make backups of their work onto their FirstClass accounts.
+Each final project team will be given a computer account on the CS file server where all project files (code, web pages, pictures, video) should be stored.
+Details on this account and accessing the CS file sever via WinSCP will be provided in class; some documentation is also provided on the course web page.